 Modern Languages Program

-The Modern Languages program at Drexel University offers Minors in Arabic, Chinese, French, German, Italian, Japanese, Russian and Spanish, and courses in Hebrew and Korean.
+The Modern Languages program at Drexel University offers Minors in Arabic, Chinese, French, German, Japanese, Korean, Russian and Spanish, and courses in both Hebrew and Italian.
 In this multidisciplinary program, students develop language competence along with knowledge of foreign cultures.
 The program takes a communicative approach to learning and students from all disciplines are invited to enroll in language courses, creating a dynamic learning environment.
 Language study also gives Drexel students access to a world of opportunities, including international study abroad programs and co-op placements.

 Students are placed in language courses in accordance with language placement testing administered during freshman orientation, and at various times during the academic year if the student is registering later for a specific language.
 Students who do not take advantage of this option must comply with the department's enrollment guidelines.